AlenjandroWang/ASVR/README.md

 ## Citation

-If you find Ross useful for your research and applications, please cite using this BibTeX:
+If you find ASVR useful for your research and applications, please cite using this BibTeX:

 ## Acknowledgement
 - [LLaVA](https://github.com/haotian-liu/LLaVA): the codebase we built upon and the dataset we utilized.